google/ExoPlayer/docs/troubleshooting.md

 #### Video playback is stuttering ###

-The device on which you're observing this may not be able to decode the content fast enough if, for example, the content bitrate or resolution exceeds the device capabilities.
+The device may not be able to decode the content fast enough if, for example, the content bitrate or resolution exceeds the device capabilities.
 You may need to use lower quality content to obtain good performance on such devices.

-If you're experiencing this on a device with Android version prior to 12, particularly with Widevine-protected or high frame-rate content, you can try [enabling asynchronous buffer queueing].
+If you're experiencing video stuttering on a device running Android 6 to 11, particularly when playing DRM protected or high frame rate content, you can try [enabling asynchronous buffer queueing].

 [Fixing "Cleartext HTTP traffic not permitted" errors]: #fixing-cleartext-http-traffic-not-permitted-errors